Destinations Italy Sardinia

 The table.

 Sardinian food is not Italian food.
 It's older, plainer, and stranger — closer to Phoenician and Spanish than to Tuscan.
 Sheep before cows.
 Pane carasau (the paper-thin flatbread shepherds carried up the mountain) before bread.
 Bottarga (cured mullet roe, grated like parmesan) on everything.
 Pasta shapes no mainland Italian has ever heard of — fregola, malloreddus, culurgiones.
 On the coasts: seafood that didn't move very far, plus lobster done two ways in Alghero (Catalan-style, alive and split at the table).
-In the interior: lamb, kid, suckling pig cooked underground for six hours over juniper.
+In the interior: lamb, kid, suckling pig spit-roasted for hours with myrtle and juniper.
 Wine is Cannonau (Sardinia's Grenache) and Vermentino.
 Four categories, four corners of the island.

 Cagliari & the South